How many times have you overheard a parent snarl this?

-What are we teaching when we force an apology?
-To ignore feelings, to lie about reality, to decide someone else knows more than our kids about their emotions.
+What ARE we teaching when we force an apology?
+To ignore feelings, to lie about reality (everybody knows the kid isn’t sorry!), to decide someone else knows more than our kids about their emotions.

 But what else can we do?
 How do kids develop empathy without forcing the "I'm sorry?"

 Try this--once they're calmed down, ask both kids how they're feeling and what would make them feel better about what just happened.